SalamaAlmheiri/introToIM/June 21/README.md

 ## Musical instrument

 Concept:
 - To turn on the music and sensor when the button is pressed.
-The music will play with moving your hand on the sensor.
+Frequency will change when i move my hand to block the light from the light sensor.
-- I am having trouble making the circuit work.
-It was making music yesterday but when i tried to connect it again today it is not working.
+- music will play with moving your hand on the sensor.

-**[In Progress]**
+- I am having trouble making the sensor work.
+You can see from the video that the sound is working but the frequency does not change when i move my hand.
+There might be a mistake in the code that I have to make some changes but I am still not sure what it is.

 Here is the Arduino [Code](https://github.com/SalamaAlmheiri/introToIM/blob/main/June%2021/Production_Assignment_music_8_V2.ino)